ARE YOU REALLY BACKING YOURSELF AT WORK?

 What if I’m not as funny, loud, smart as my colleague?

-· Saying yes to the panel, even if you’re bricking it.
+· Saying yes to public speaking, even if you’re bricking it

 Backing yourself doesn’t mean you’re not scared.

-It means you don’t let fear run the show and you tap into your courage.
+It means you don’t let the self-limiting voice and fear run the show, and instead you tap into your courage and leader within.

 It’s trusting yourself enough to take up space and stop making yourself small.